 This Sustainability Appraisal is concerned with the next step, which is to take the business case for the Northern Quarter from the Business Plan and translate it into a Masterplan and an AAP.
 The AAP will form part of the Local Development Framework (LDF) for the Forest of Dean District Council.
 The purpose of the AAP is to provide an appropriate context for the regeneration of the Northern Quarter.
-Once adopted, the AAP will be used to guide an outline planning application and the outline planning applications for the Northern Quarter site.
+Once adopted, the AAP will be used to guide an outline planning application and the subsequent planning applications for the Northern Quarter site.

-2.3 THE AAP: PURPOSE AND OBJECTIVES
+2.2 THE PRE-SUBMISSION DRAFT AAP AND MASTERPLAN: PURPOSE AND OBJECTIVES

-The AAP sets out the plans for future development within the Northern Quarter of Cinderford, with the Preferred Option having been developed following the consideration of a number of Preliminary Options.
-The Preferred Option provides the basis for the Masterplan, which is being developed for the Northern Quarter.
-The AAP and Masterplan will sit within the FoDDC Local Development Framework (LDF) and the Council's Local

-Development Documents (LDDs) and will contain a list of policies specific to the Northern Quarter area which will be used to judge applications which come forward for the site.
+The Pre-Submission Draft AAP sets out the plans for future development within the Northern Quarter of Cinderford, having been developed following the consideration of a number of Preliminary Options and a 2009 Preferred Option, which has undergone subsequent revisions.
+The Pre-Submission Draft AAP provides the basis for the Masterplan, which has also been being developed for the Northern Quarter.
+The AAP and Masterplan will sit within the FoDDC Local Development Framework (LDF) and the Council's Local Development Documents (LDDs) and will contain a list of policies specific to the Northern Quarter area which will be used to judge applications which come forward for the site.

 The AAP aims to facilitate the integration of the Northern Quarter area with the Statutory Forest, Steam Mills and Newtown residential areas, Steam Mills Lake, green spaces and town centre facilities, considering the ways in which sustainability can be embedded within the regeneration of the Cinderford area.
-The plans for a mixed use development within the area include provision of a hotel, office space and a potential education hub, along with accommodation for innovation / enterprise businesses, residential accommodation and a multi-purpose community leisure facility.
+The plans for a mixed use development within the area include provision of a hotel, office space and an education hub, along with accommodation for innovation / enterprise businesses, residential accommodation and a multi-purpose community leisure facility.
 The residential accommodation will provide a mix of unit types and tenures and will include up to 40% affordable housing provision.

 There will also be provision of safe pedestrian and cycling linkages, as well as improved highways access and the development of public transport facilities to enable easy access between the site and the surrounding areas and facilities.
-The AAP seeks to promote exemplar standards of energy efficiency and sustainability, with the development aiming to reach Level 4 of the Code for Sustainable Homes (CSH) for residential development in 2010, and subsequent attainment of Level 5 and Level 6 in accordance with Government policy.
+The AAP seeks to promote exemplar standards of energy efficiency and sustainability, with the development aiming to reach Level 4 of the Code for Sustainable Homes (CSH) for residential development in 2011, and subsequent attainment of Level 5 and Level 6 in accordance with Government policy.